raganwald/raganwald.github.com/_posts/2015-08-05-method-advice.md

 };
 {% endhighlight %}

-The `wrapWith` function takes an ordinary method decorator and turns it into an ES7 method decorator.
-This is not necessary in production, as you can write your decorators directly for ES7 if you are using a Transpiler like [Babel].
-But it does allow us to write decorators that work in ES6 and ES7, so if you aren't targeting ES7, you can write your code like this:
+The `wrapWith` function takes an ordinary method decorator and turns it into an ES.later method decorator.
+This is not necessary in production, as you can write your decorators directly for ES.later if you are using a Transpiler like [Babel].
+But it does allow us to write decorators that work in ES6 and ES.later, so if you aren't targeting ES.later, you can write your code like this:

 {% highlight javascript %}